Wenjia-Lu/league-win-analysis/README.md

 We grouped the team data by whether teams won and lost, and we can see a clear pattern that winning teams have higher means in each of the performance metrics selected, lending to the idea that it is possible to have a decent accuracy in whether a team won or lost a game based on their performance metrics.

 ### Imputation
+We have not imputed data.
 Missing values occurred in two cases: (1) when `datacompleteness` was partial and 20-minute data was unavailable, and (2) when games ended before 20 minutes.
 In both situations, filling in values would either oversimplify unique game scenarios or attempt to replace data that never existed.
 These rows were dropped instead of imputed.

 ## Framing a Prediction Problem
 With evidence pointing to map side influencing game outcomes, we can explore a prediction problem: What will be the result of the game based on team-aggregate game state at 20 minutes?
 The 20-minute threshold is a pivotal moment in professional play, often marking the transition from early-game skirmishes to larger, decisive teamfights and map objectives.
 By investigating the relationship between early-game advantages and eventual match results, this project aims to better understand how reliably teams can convert leads into wins at the highest level of play.